Falimy: Plot

 Pappu Panday, an animal trafficker, offers them a ride and on the way at a checkpoint, a police officer asks him for the vehicle's documents.
 Pappu Panday escapes by breaking the checkpoint and leaves Chandran and his family in a desolate place.
 They somehow reach a bus stop from where they are able to take another bus to Varanasi.
 They get a call from Chacko that their aged neighbour, who was a friend of Janardhanan's, died and Janardhanan is heartbroken.
 They manage to reach Varanasi at night and take a room in a lodge.

 The next morning, they learn from the receptionist that Janardhanan left with a group of monks at midnight.
 While searching for Janardhanan, Chandran, Rema, Anoop and Abhijith are taken to the police station by the police officer who was at the checkpoint.
 Rema shows their family photo when SI Sakshi Yadav asks them for ID proof.
 A public announcement is made by Anoop about Janardhanan's missing case in Malayalam.
 Pramod, a Malayali settled in Varanasi who is familiar with Anoop's voice, meets them and assures to help find Janardhanan.
 They spend many days in the city trying to find Janardhanan and meanwhile, Anoop and Chandran slowly restore their relationship.
 Anoop later learns from two people that Janardhanan is dead and that his body was cremated on the banks of the Ganges.
 Chandran performs Janardhanan's death rituals.
-In between the rituals, Chacko calls Anoop to inform that Janardhanan is back home at Thiruvananathapuram and is upset about his friend's death.
+In between the rituals, Chacko calls Anoop to inform that Janardhanan is back home at Thiruvananthapuram and is upset about his friend's death.

 When Chandran and his family return home, they learn from their neighbour that Janardhanan has departed for the railway station with his friend's cremains.
 They meet Janardhanan on the train, and the whole family happily reconcile, deciding to join Janardhanan on his journey to Varanasi.
 However, the ticket checker kicks Chandran, Rema, Anoop and Abhijith off the train as they are travelling without tickets and they decide to let Janardhanan continue the journey alone, believing he is the most sensible among them.